 - HCP who are moderately to severely immunocompromised regardless of vaccination status might be at increased risk for infection.
-Facilities should consult with their local health department for any work restrictions that may be required after a higher risk exposure. - HCP who have had prolonged, continued close contact with someone with COVID-19 in the home, regardless of vaccination status, must test immediately, but not earlier than 24 hours, between days 5-7, and weekly for two weeks after the last exposure date. - Facilities must notify the local health department and the IDPH Office of Health Care Regulation if they are moving to crisis staffing.
-For reporting of crisis status, facilities should report to OHCR in the same manner used to report serious incidents or accidents.
+Facilities should consult with their local health department for any work restrictions that may be required after a higher risk exposure. - HCP who have had prolonged, continued close contact with someone with COVID-19 in the home, regardless of vaccination status, must test immediately, but not earlier than 24 hours, between days 5-7, and weekly for two weeks after the last exposure date.

-&lt;sup>12 Kinman G, Grant C. Presenteeism during the COVID-19 pandemic: risks and solutions.
+12 Kinman G, Grant C. Presenteeism during the COVID-19 pandemic: risks and solutions.
 Occup Med (Lond).
 2021;71(6-7):243-244. doi:10.1093/occmed/kqaa193